DunklesArchipel/akeprojects/docs/intro.md

 ## RDM & software development

-In addition I am interested in topics related to research data management.
+I am confident that implementing research data management related workflows help in improving the organization, evaluation and dissemination of scientific results.
-I strongly believe that implementing related workflows help in improving the organization, evaluation and dissemination of scientific results.
+Automation will remove thd burden of spending precious time on tedious repetitive tasks and thus provides more room for scientific thinking .
 Simple solutions for my field of research and beyond are developed within the frame of the [echemdb organization](https://github.com/echemdb/), which comprise

 * [local data management approaches](https://echemdb.github.io/rawtofigure/intro.html)